ZeynepGultekin/ZeynepGultekin/README.md

 I'm a Full-Stack Developer who enjoys working with React, Node js.
 My fascination for the world of technology enables me to improve in the field of programming, learn something new every day and share what I have learned.

-- 🔭 I’m currently a Web Development Student at Digital Career Institute.
+- 🔭 I’m currently an Intern at Webit
 - 🌱 I’m currently learning frontend and backend using Node js, Express js and MongoDB
-- 👯 I’m looking for an Internship as a Full-Stack Developer
+- 👯 I’m looking for a Job as a Full-Stack Developer
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/zeynep-gultekin/) or  [E-mail](mailto:zeynep.pehlivan@windowslive.com)